XhenetaHasanii/tictactoe/README.md

 # TicTacToe Console Game

 Implementation of Tic-Tac-Toe as a console game in Java.

 Learning and manipulating 2D Arrays.

+An idea on improving this application is by building a GUI Application using JavaFX.

 A sample picture of the console game: